codeangler/devops-code-challenges/challenges/fix-terraform-module.md

  # Debug and Fix Terraform Module

-Use Terraform and Google provider doucmentation and your experiences to fix the `fix-this-terraform-module` contained in this repo.
-You can use Google search, documentation, and terraform commands to help you fix the module.
+Use Terraform and Google provider doucmentation and your experiences to fix the [fix-this-terraform-module](./fix-this-terraform-module/) Terraform module contained in this repo.
+You can use Google search, documentation, and Terraform commands to help you fix the module.

 ## Module Requirements